juan-carlos-trimino/fin-finance/README.md

 ```
 $ sudo apt-get -y upgrade
 ```
 Remove the existing `Go` installation, if any.
-To find the location of your current `Go` installation.
+Find the location of your current `Go` installation.
 ```
 $ which go
 ```